 - Cutting materials, scissors, box cutter

 - 75 to 300 Ohm VHF/UHF matching transformer

-- Paint or paper for decoration purpose
+- Paint or paper for decoration purposes

 Step 2: Next you need to cut out the main piece for an HDTV antenna

 You have to cut out a piece of cardboard, which will be around 13×14 inches.
 There is no specific pattern for this cardboard piece.
-And you cut the piece out, do not forget to attach a piece of aluminum foil at its back.
+When you cut the piece out, do not forget to attach a piece of aluminum foil at its back.
 You can use any glue to attach the aluminum foil to the piece of cardboard and then simply smoothen it out.
 Then you need to flip it back and paint it or decorate it.
-But this is up to whether you want to decorate it or not.
+But this is up to you whether you want to decorate it or not.

 Step 3: Now cut out pieces of cardboard for the main antenna.